An Integral Projection-based Semantic Autoencoder for Zero-Shot Learning: Related works

 \subsection{Generative-based methods}

 Generative-based methods work by generating pseudo data of the unseen domain to train a classifier impartial to both domain spaces.
 Reed et al. \cite{b69} predeveloped a GAN architecture effectively allowing for text or descriptive annotations to be translated into visual concepts.
 They briefly mention the zero-shot capabilities this implies.
 Mishra et al. \cite{b35} employed a similar approach, but expanded to the zero-shot setting exclusively.
 Using a VAE and conditioning on the semantic feature space, as opposed to the visual space, resulted in improved zero-shot inference.
-Li et al. \cite{b8} took advantage of the assumption that the class representations originate from a prototypical space encoding the relationship.
+Li et al. \cite{b8} took advantage of the assumption that class representation originates from a prototypical space, encoding the relationship.
 This manifold structure is then learned from the data and used to generate synthetic observations.
-In \cite{b80} the authors integrated two conditional autoencoders, of both modalities.
+In Fadi et al. \cite{b80} the authors integrated two conditional autoencoders, of both modalities.
 The hybrid model generates pseudo training data from both decoders, which are then mapped to a final classifier.
 In a similar fashion, the researchers of the methods \cite{b34, b35, b36, b37} learned to consolidate the visual features for unseen classes using semantic information.
 These methods first learn a generative model considering variational autoencoder (VAE) and Generative adversarial networks (GAN) and then train a classifier using the complete space.
 With recent advancement made in generative algorithms, the performance of zero-shot architectures structured around generative-based methods has naturally also increased.
-Li et al. \cite{b39} presented the Boomerang-GAN technique to find bilateral connections in zero-shot learning.
-They used a multimodal cycle-consistent loss to translate back the engendered features to semantic embeddings.
-Chou et al. \cite{b40} discovered the semantic-to-visual embeddings via a seamless fusion of adaptive and generative learning to investigate the correlation between image features and the corresponding semantic features.
-They stretched the semantic features of each class by supplementing image-adaptive attention so that the learned embedding could account for inter-class and intra-class variations.
-Xian et al. \cite{b46} combined VAE and GANs by assembling them into a conditional feature-generating model, called f-VAEGAN-D2, that synthesizes features from class embeddings.
-The authors \cite{b47} proposed the transformation and feedback-VAEGAN model (TF-VAEGAN).
-In addition to VAEs and GANs, they provided a semantic embedding decoder to reconstruct the embedding space.
-The decoder is used as a feedback module to improve the output of the Generator of the GAN.
-Both the f-VAEGAN-D2 model \cite{b46} and the TF-VAEGAN model \cite{b47} show a competitive performance.
-However, GANs and their derivatives show training instability, while VAE is more stable \cite{b48}.